 Coconut oil, for example, contains fatty acids and anti-inflammatory and antimicrobial effects.
 These are great for our teeth and preventing plaque.

 Tartar accumulates on our teeth when a build-up of plaque is not removed.
-Plaque and tartar are similar, however, tartar is what occurs when plaque hardens.
+Plaque and tartar are similar, however, tartar is what occurs when plaque isn’t removed and gets left to harden.

 Tartar is formed when plaque and minerals in our salvia mix, which forms a hard deposit.
 Tartar can appear above and below the gumline.